 Fleet management is an important topic, and here’s why: poor management and poor asset tracking can lead to the demise of a company.
-The industry is changing with the adoption of new tools that operate using smartphone technology.
-We see that Deloitte has even published a full report on the topic.
+All industries requiring fleet management are changing with the adoption of new tools that operate using real-time smartphone technology.
+This is evidenced by Deloitte’s full report on the topic.

 So what is a fleet management and its key components?
 What are the challenges and significant trends?
 As a business owner operating with a fleet of vehicles or trucks, you want to know how to take care of your business best.
 We are going to take a closer look at these as we cover everything you need to know.